Protein Pizza

 • No yeast is needed.
 I adapted my 2 ingredient dough recipe, which doesn’t require any yeast and needs just two key ingredients.

 • Over 30 grams of protein.
 By using high-protein flour and Greek yogurt (super high in protein!), you already start with 20 grams of protein BEFORE adding any of the toppings.
-Add some low-fat cheese and turkey pepperoni and you are all set.
+Add some low-fat cheese and turkey pepperoni, and you will be all set.

 • Ready in 20 minutes.
 Have you ever made pizza from scratch?
 It’s delicious but also incredibly time-consuming!
 This recipe takes 20 minutes from prep to plate.